Chirag-01/JsonDB/README.md

 - Standardisation of API development framework makes the development process easy, more readable, and less error prone.
 - Multiple security layers.
 - Nimble, Simple to use, In Memory, Real-time DBMS

+Use cases:
+- All RDMS use cases.
+- All key-value use cases.
+- All document use cases.
+- Time series/geospatial analytics.
+- Real time application for data analytics.
+- Live working HTML templates.
+- Any software application that needs backend DB.
+(Dynamic web-apps/Mobile/Desktop Apps)